surbhi-software/umoya-resources/README.md

 # umoya-resources
-It contains umoya resources like template, test-data and icons for data, model and code.
+It contains umoya resources like templates, test-data and icons for data, model and code.